kilfour/QuickAcid/QuickAcid/README.md

 The int parameter passed in to the `Testify` method specifies number of executions per run.
 An execution is one walk through the test definition.
-Why we would want to do that multiple times will quickly become clear when we introduce other QAcidRunners.
+Why we would want to do that multiple times will quickly become clear when we introduce other QAcidScripts.
 For now, calling `.Testify(10)` in above example checks the Spec ten times.

 By changing the return value of the `Spec` to `false` we can force this test to fail and in that case